enpuyou/script-api-lambda-dynamodb/README.md

 - Create an API Key and Usage Plan for the HTTP Request

-- Create an DynamoDB table with an automated generated primary key named `assignment`
+- Create an `DynamoDB` table with a primary partition key	named `assignment` (String) and a primary sort key automated generated named `uuidID`(String)

-- Create a `Lambda` function to handle invocation from `APIGateway`, store data into the previous `DynamoDB` table, and handle query for assignments.
+- Create a `Lambda` function that handles invocation from `APIGateway` to store and retrieve/query data from the previous `DynamoDB` table.

 - Test invoke the API to get a status code